Protecting multimodal large language models against misleading visualizations: Results

 \textbf{Performance varies by type of misleader.} Not all misleading visualizations are equally deceptive.
 This was already observed with human readers \citep{10.1145/3544548.3581406,rho2023various,bharti2024chartom}, and is here further confirmed with MLLMs.
-Detailed accuracy scores per misleader and MLLM are reported in Appendix \ref{secA2}.
-The three misleaders on which MLLMs perform best are \textit{concealed uncertainty}, \textit{misleading annotations}, and \textit{misrepresentation}, with average accuracies of 63.2, 50.5, and 44.4, respectively.
-The four on which they perform worse are \textit{overplotting} and \textit{inappropriate use of pie charts}, both at 0.0\%, and \textit{missing data} at 5.6\%.
-For the two most represented misleaders, \textit{truncated axis} and \textit{inverted axis}, the MLLMs achieve average accuracies of 25.1 and 28.1 \%, respectively.
+The following analysis considers only misleaders with at least five occurrences in the dataset.
+The two misleaders on which MLLMs perform best are \textit{misleading annotations} and \textit{misrepresentation}, with average accuracies of 50.5 and 44.4\%.
+The two on which they perform worse are \textit{area encoding} and \textit{cherry-picking} at 7.4 and 10.5\%.
+For the two most represented misleaders, \textit{truncated axis} and \textit{inverted axis}, the MLLMs achieve average accuracies of 25.1 and 28.1 \%.
 There are notable differences in which misleaders pose greater challenges to MLLMs compared to humans, and vice versa.
-For instance, \textit{area encoding} is highly misleading for MLLMs, but not for human readers, who achieve an average accuracy of 91.5\% on this type of misleader \citep{rho2023various}.
-Conversely, both humans and MLLMs struggle with misleaders such as \textit{overplotting}, \textit{missing data}, and \textit{3D effects} \citep{10.1145/3544548.3581406}.
+For instance, \textit{area encoding} is highly misleading for MLLMs, but not for human readers, who achieve an average accuracy of 91.5\% \citep{rho2023various}.
+Conversely, both humans and MLLMs struggle with misleaders such as \textit{3D effects} \citep{10.1145/3544548.3581406}.
 The use of a \textit{dual axis} is a misleader that poses greater difficulty for humans, who score an average accuracy of 16.1\% on CHARTOM \citep{rho2023various}, compared to MLLMs, which achieve an average of 35.5\%.
-These results highlight a notable difference in how humans and MLLMs are deceived by misleaders.
-This suggests that the methods needed to make MLLMs more robust to misleading visualizations will, at least in part, differ from those designed to protect human readers \citep{10.1145/3491102.3502138}.
+These results highlight a notable difference in how misleaders deceive humans and MLLMs.
+This suggests that the methods needed to make MLLMs more robust to misleading instances will, at least in part, differ from those designed to protect human readers \citep{10.1145/3491102.3502138}.